venkateshk111/dev-to-posts/posts/terraform/02-tf-aws-ebs-ec2-replacement-fix.md

     - ![Terraform EC2 Module](./assets/02-tf-aws-ebs-ec2-replacement-fix/02-aws-ec2-module-580.png)

-With happy mind i ran *`terraform plan`* and to my surprise i see the terraform plan is showing the instance replacement 😲
+With happy mind i ran *`terraform plan`* and to my surprise terraform was planning to replace the EC2 instance, instead of adding the new volume 😲

 - ![Terraform Plan](./assets/02-tf-aws-ebs-ec2-replacement-fix/03-tf-plan-580.png)